Best of winter

 Or be like the Finns, Danes and Norwegians, who regularly land on top of the World Happiness Report.
 In winter, they enjoy hygge — the cozy well-being felt by lighting candles, sitting in front of crackling fires and having warm drinks with friends.
 Try that yourselves, or go to the Hygge Festival in Grand Marais in February.

 Winter is fun!
-Here are our picks for the best things to do outdoors in 2024.
+Here are our picks for the best things to do outdoors.

 And if you're worried about the cold, here's our guide to staying warm.
 There's no such thing as bad weather, only bad clothes.